JustinFC/Culture-Clock/README.md

 With songs and their traits in hand, we were able to generate our dataset and plug this into multiple learners to determine how each algorithm fared with our data.
 Our dataset ultimately included numeric inputs and resulted in a numeric output (a popularity value between 0 and 100).
-As such, with these parameters, we tested using a decision tree, Gaussian Naive Bayes, K Nearest Neighbor, linear regression, and logistic regression.
+As such, with these parameters, we tested using a Decision Tree, Naive Bayes, K Nearest Neighbor, and Logistic Regression.

 ## Testing and Training
 To test various models and determine what is the best model to represent and classify our data, we loaded our data into Weka and used 10-fold cross validation to test the models decision tree, K Nearest Neighbor, Naive Bayes, and logistic regression.
 For each attribute, we modified the values and studied the distribution for the normal attribute values, the square of the values, and the natural log of the values.
 We wanted to choose the modification of the attribute values that would be most descriptive and have a higher impact on the resulting classification.
 As a result, for our final tests we chose values where the distribution was close to normal or even.
 The chosen modification of the attributes and classification are shown and described in the figures below.